ethnow/ethnow.github.io/index.md

 ## How to install

+You can:
+- fork the repos as described under in How to Contribute
+- you can install the update set provided on ...

 ## How to use

-How to install the update set on a new instance (ie dev instance)
+To install the applications

 How to submit the main workflow using the pre-packaged smart contract